 For good health, aim for getting in 40 gm of fiber every day — but all fibers are not alike.
 If you’re a diabetic, cardiac patient or at risk for heart disease, it’s a good idea to know the difference.

 Dietary fibers are found naturally in plants.
 They’re the parts that don’t break down in your stomach and pass through your system pretty much intact.
-Fiber is separated into two main types: high-viscosity fibers (previously referred to as soluble fibers) and low-viscosity fibers (previously referred to as insoluble fibers).
-They’re both important, but they have different properties (how they react with water) and have a different effect on your body.
+Fiber is separated into two main types: “soluble” (or high-viscosity) and “insoluble” (or low-viscosity fibers).
+They’re both important, but they’re different in how they react with water and their effect on your body.

 High-Viscosity (Soluble) Fiber

 - Dissolves in water and forms a viscous gel in the intestines which slows down digestion.

 - Slows the emptying of food through the G.I. (gastrointestinal) tract, so it helps control blood sugar and diabetes.

 - Makes you feel full longer which helps control body weight.

 - May reduce blood pressure and inflammation.